austinbrian/austinbrian.github.io/_posts/2017-04-18-pres_counties.md

 In honor of Tax Day, I wanted to do a small piece of analysis on the way taxpayers voted in the 2016 election.
 Here are a couple of brief headlines:
 * Hillary Clinton won among those who filed tax returns in 2015.
-* Donald Trump won the vast majority of counties, winning 2,623 counties to Clinton's 490.
+* Donald Trump won the vast majority of counties, winning 2,623 counties to Clinton's 490, or about 84%.
+* Of the counties that had the highest proportion of votes for independent candidates, 12 of the top 15 are in Utah (the other three are in Idaho), likely a function of the independent candidacy of Evan McMullin, a member of the Mormon church in Utah.
+* Counties with the highest total gross income per capita include a small town of 499 voters in Texas called McMullen, of whom Trump won 454 votes.
+Manhattan, NY also cracks the top 3, and voted for Clinton with 87 percent of the vote.
+* The poorest counties also voted heavily for Clinton.
+Three counties on South Dakota reservations, and one county in Mississippi all voted for her by margins of at least 3-to-1.

 Here is a graphic of the overall margin by county, according to data on county-level vote from the New York *Times*.